ngdatdev/BookShop-Api/README.md

-# Set up base n-layers architecture - webapi
+# BOOK STORE - Webapi with .NET 8